 Candidate proteins were examined in greater detail to estimate their probable substrate specificities on the basis of their predicted structures and numbers and degrees of sequence similarity with entries of known function in TCDB.
 Homology was examined using the Protocol 1 and Protocol 2 programs as well as GSAT [25].
-Transport proteins were also classified into families and subfamilies of homologous transporters according to the TC classification system [24,31,32].
+Transport proteins were also classified into families and subfamilies of homologous transporters according to the classification system presented in TCDB [24,31,32].
 Regions of sequence similarity were examined to ensure that homology was in the transmembrane region(s) and not merely in hydrophilic domains [33].
 The substrate specificities of particular homologs identified in the sequenced genomes were initially predicted based on homology to functionally characterized proteins.
 Assignment to a family or subfamily within the TC system often allows prediction of substrate type with confidence [34-36].
-For each of the families and well-characterized proteins in TCDB (over 10,000), relevant references are provided.
-Not all of these can be provided in this paper, so only those relevant to Leptospira will be included.